orangecheck/oc-pitch/README.md

 ## The Open Protocol

-All OrangeCheck products run on a single bonded-identity backbone—the open-source **[OrangeCheck Protocol Whitepaper](https://github.com/orangecheck/oc-whitepaper)** that we author and steward to keep the standard Bitcoin-only, censorship-resistant, and universally adoptable.
+All OrangeCheck products run on a single bonded-identity backbone—the open-source **[OrangeCheck Protocol](https://github.com/orangecheck/oc-whitepaper)** that we author and steward to keep the standard Bitcoin-only, censorship-resistant, and universally adoptable.

 ---